 - Make this with boneless and skinless chicken thighs.
 Keep in mind that your chicken won’t be crispy without the skin but you can certainly make this boneless and/or skinless.

-- Use herbs and spices instead of fresh.
+- Use dried herbs and spices instead of fresh.

 - As a general rule of thumb, you can swap out dried herbs in place of fresh by only using 1/3 of the amount.
 The marinade calls for 1 tablespoon freshly chopped rosemary so you would need 1 teaspoon dried rosemary.